 Looking at those old pictures makes me kind of sad.
 Warren may have become an even more important town to the area had it not been flooded out.
 The fact that it’s existence seems to be all but forgotten is disappointing.

 So if you live in Baltimore County, the next time you visit Loch Raven think about what used to be there in the town of Warren.
-Think about the children who played in its streets and went to its school.
-Think about the people who lived out their lives in its factories and the families who prayed in its church.
+It’s pretty intriguing to think about the children who played in its streets and went to its school, the people who lived out their lives in its factories, and the families who prayed in its church.

 There really is a town under all that water – even if it barely exists in our collective memory.